 Are you considering using a conversational chatbot for your customer support?
-In this post, we’ll help you understand some security risk associated with them and important countermeasures to tackle them.
+In this post, we’ll help you understand some security risks associated with them and important countermeasures to tackle them.

 Are chatbots secure?
 An overview of risks associated with chatbot security